MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/mdm-enrollment-of-windows-devices.md

     - IT admins can also add this link to an internal web page that users refer to enrollment instructions.

-2. After selecting the link or running it, Windows 10 will launch the enrollment app in a special mode that only allows MDM enrollments (similar to the Enroll into device management option in Windows 10, version 1511).
+2. After you select the link or run it, Windows 10 launches the enrollment app in a special mode that only allows MDM enrollments (similar to the Enroll into device management option in Windows 10, version 1511).

     Type in your work email address.